Want to explore the Emerald Isle as you like and at your own pace? Look no further than our top five ways to travel Ireland, ranked.

 The Wild Atlantic Way would be a beautiful place to cycle, as would the north coast of Antrim, the Ring of Kerry, the Dublin to Wicklow Mountains Loop, and the stunning Waterford Greenway.

 Irish cities are also becoming more cycle-friendly, with more cycling lanes in places.
 This is a cost-effective mode of travel and one that will boost your fitness and health.

 3. Buses – the best option for those in groups

-Another of the top five ways to travel Ireland is by bus.
+Another of the top five ways to travel Ireland is by bus, which is great if you are backpacking Ireland.
 All of Ireland’s major cities will have bus routes and can often be a cheap and quick way to get from A to B during your city break.